 1. The surface soil layer is weak and cannot resist the load of the structure and undergoes excessive settlement.

-2. When the structure to be constructed consists of very heavy concentrated loads such as in the construction of high rise buildings, water tanks, bridge etc.
+2. When the structure to be constructed consists of very heavy concentrated loads such as in the construction of high-rise buildings, water tanks, bridges, etc.

 3. When the groundwater table is relatively high.

 4. When the construction has to be done on the riverside, river bed, or seashore where there is an increased risk of scouring.